Rett syndrome: Differential diagnosis

 Signs of Rett syndrome that are similar to autism:

-Signs of Rett syndrome that are also present in cerebral palsy (regression of the type seen in Rett syndrome would be unusual in cerebral palsy; this confusion could rarely be made):
+Signs of Rett syndrome that are also present in cerebral palsy:

 Treatment

-Currently there is no cure for Rett syndrome.
+There is no cure for Rett syndrome.
 Treatment is directed towards improving function and addressing symptoms.
 A multi-disciplinary team approach is typically used to treat the person throughout life.
 This team may include a primary care physician, physical therapist, occupational therapist, speech-language pathologist, nutritionist, and support services in academic and occupational settings.
 Some children may require special equipment and aids such as braces to arrest scoliosis, splints to modify hand movements, and nutritional programs to help them maintain adequate weight.

 Because of the increased risk of sudden cardiac death, when long QT syndrome is found on an annual screening EKG it is treated with an anti-arrhythmic such as a beta-blocker.
 There is some evidence that phenytoin may be more effective than a beta-blocker.

 While medicinal interventions to mitigate breathing challenges in children with Rett Syndrome (RTT) are still being developed, children with RTT may be prescribed rebreathing techniques (e.g., rebreathing masks), oxygen delivery, or non-invasive ventilation as preventative or rescue breathing treatments.
 High oxidative stress levels in individuals with RTT have exacerbated effects on their cardiorespiratory health and functionality, dramatically increasing the risk for sudden cardiac death—an anomaly that has an associated 300x increased occurrence risk in children with Rett Syndrome.
 Due to this, it is vital to closely monitor atypical breathing behaviors in children with RTT, making sure to effectively use lifesaving respiratory improvement devices and strategies as prescribed.

 Prescribed treatment methods may vary depending on the breathing characteristic phenotype expressed by the child.
 Physicians have identified three major RTT breathing phenotypes; forceful breathers, feeble breathers, and apneustic breathers.
 For forceful breathers, for example, rebreathing masks may be used while the child is awake.

-In Dec 2021, Australian company Neuren Pharmaceuticals reported positive results in a phase 3 trial of trofinetide for the treatment of Rett syndrome.
-In Sep 2022, the FDA accepted a new drug application for trofinetide and granted it priority review.
-In March 2023 the drug received FDA approval for treatment of Rett Syndrome.